-The FPSO lease includes an option to extend the term through September 2022.
-The Company considered this option reasonably certain of exercise and has included it in the calculation of ROU assets and lease liabilities.
+The FPSO lease includes options to extend the term through September 2022.
+The Company considered these options reasonably certain of exercise and included them in the calculation of ROU assets and lease liabilities.
 For all other leases that contain an option to extend, the Company has concluded that it is not reasonably certain it will exercise the renewal option and the renewal periods have been excluded in the calculation for the ROU assets and liabilities.
 During the third quarter 2019, the Company notified the lessor of the FPSO of its intent to extend the lease term by the first option that extends the FPSO lease to September 2021.
+Similarly, the Company gave notification to extend the FPSO lease to September 2022 during the third quarter of 2020.